Guidance

 The UK government, alongside international partners, have imposed financial, trade, director disqualification and immigration sanctions in respect of Myanmar.
 The UK’s autonomous sanctions regime is established by the Myanmar (Sanctions) Regulations 2021 (“the Regulations”), which have replaced the Burma (Sanctions) (EU Exit) Regulations 2019.
 Further information and guidance is available regarding the UK’s sanctions regime relating to Myanmar.

-Since the coup, the UK government has announced a number of designations on individuals and entities, targeting ’involved persons’, who for example are, or have been, involved in a specified activity such as undermining democracy, the rule of law or good governance in Myanmar.
+Since the coup, the UK government has announced a number of designations on individuals and entities, who, for example, are or have been involved in certain activities specified in the Regulations, such as undermining democracy, the rule of law or good governance in Myanmar.
 Designated persons can be subject to an asset freeze, director disqualification sanctions, and/or travel bans.

 See full guidance on the trade, director disqualification, immigration and financial sanctions.
-As well as reviewing the Regulations, businesses should review the UK sanctions list which identifies entities and individuals designated under the Regulations, and details of the sanctions regimes in respect of which they have been designated.
+As well as reviewing the Regulations, businesses should review the UK sanctions list which identifies entities and individuals designated under regulations made under the Sanctions and Anti-Money Laundering Act 2018, and details of the sanctions regimes in respect of which they have been designated.

-The prohibitions and requirements imposed by UK sanctions regulations apply within the United Kingdom or its territorial sea, including Northern Ireland, and in relation to the conduct of all UK persons wherever they are in the world.
-This includes UK companies incorporated or established in the UK, and to branches of UK companies overseas.
+The prohibitions and requirements imposed by UK sanctions regulations apply to all persons within the United Kingdom or its territorial sea, and to all UK persons wherever they are in the world.
+This includes companies incorporated or constituted under UK law, and to overseas branches of such companies, irrespective of where their activities take place.

 As regards to financial sanctions, the Regulations impose a targeted asset freeze, ensuring a designated person’s funds and economic resources (non-monetary assets, such as property or vehicles) are not dealt with, and prohibitions ensuring that funds and economic resources are not made available, directly or indirectly, to or for the benefit of a designated person.